AI-generated

 • Substantive Issues:

-• Whether the non-payment of the mortgage obligation and the balance of the purchase price constituted a substantial breach of the contract of sale.
+• Whether the non-payment of the mortgage obligation (and failure to pay the P1.8M balance in cash upon BPI's disapproval) constituted a substantial breach of the contract of sale.

-• Whether the rescission of the contract by private respondents was valid and justified under Article 1191 of the Civil Code.
+• Whether the rescission of the contract by private respondents was justified under Article 1191 of the Civil Code.

 Ruling